2024-01-11 14:36:33

 The lithium battery is causing environmental damage in specific areas of the world.
 (Illustrative image Infobae)

-Vijay Murugesan, leader of the research for PNNL, highlights concerns about finite resources and the geographical concentration of elements, including lithium.
+Vijay Murugesan, leader of the research for PNNL, highlights concerns regarding finite resources and the geographical concentration of elements, including lithium.
 The extraction of this component has been associated with environmental problems and its scarcity in the market poses challenges for the expansion of battery technology.

 “One of the main axes of our work at PNNL has been the identification of new materials for the growing energy storage needs of the future; “sustainable materials that conserve and protect the Earth’s limited resources,” said Murugesan, in statements published on the official Microsoft blog.